Fatal1ty/mashumaro/README.md

 #### Working with union of classes

-Deserialization of union of types distinguishable by a specific field will be much faster using `Discriminator` because there will be no traversal of all classes and an attempt to deserialize each of them.
+Deserialization of union of types distinguishable by a particular field will be much faster using `Discriminator` because there will be no traversal of all classes and an attempt to deserialize each of them.
 Usually this approach can be used when you have multiple classes without a common superclass or when you only need to deserialize some of the subclasses.
+In the following example we will use `include_supertypes=True` to deserialize 2 subclasses out of 3:

 ```python
 from dataclasses import dataclass